Your staff has been hired.

 - Take a picture of the suspicious object.

-- Get the officials and opposing teams off the floor and out of the way.
+- Get all parties off the floor and out of the way.

 Location Specific Incidents: